Manish10272/CROWD-DETECTION-SYSTEM/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
- Crowd Detection Systems are increasingly being deployed in various environments and settings.
+ <P><STRONG>Crowd Detection Systems</STRONG> are increasingly being deployed in various environments and settings.
 These systems are utilized in public spaces, events, transportation hubs, and other crowded areas to monitor and analyze crowd dynamics in real-time.
-The widespread deployment of crowd detection systems is driven by the need for enhanced public safety, security, and operational efficiency.
+The widespread deployment of crowd detection systems is driven by the need for enhanced public safety, security, and operational efficiency.</P>
 <br /><br />
     <br />
     <br />